nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 $\int_M K dA = (2-p)\pi + \sum \nu_i$,

 where $\nu_i$ are the interior angles of the polygon.
-A sketch of the proof using these facts is attached HERE.
+A sketch of the proof using these facts is attached [here](proof_sketch.pdf).
 The essence is that orbifold features are input surgically on the sphere, we each of which reduces the curvature, and therefore the Euler characteristic.
 Surface with a characteristic (and therefore, integral curvature) of zero correspond to surfaces that can be made by folding up that "flat plane", and are therefore, all the possible orbifolds.

 For a generic orbifold word $\circ^{\alpha} ABC \dots * abc \dots * def \dots \times^{\beta}$ we have: